-Fundamentals of rock and blues guitar, including how to jam with the aid of numerous jam tracks.
+Fundamentals of rock and blues guitar including how to jam with the aid of jam tracks.

-Basic and advanced technique for twelve-string including backstrokes, high octave playing, and walking bass lines.
+Basic and advanced technique for 12-string including backstrokes, high octave playing, and walking bass lines.

 The grand piano of classical guitar.
 Learn fingering and technical issues specific to this instrument.

-Tom will get you grounded in jazz, rock and blues bass with a strong emphasis on music theory.
-Students learn the fundamentals using a variety of method books and playing music in a number of different styles.
-The object is to become a solid bass player.
+Tom will get you grounded in jazz, rock, and blues with a strong emphasis on music theory.
+Students learn the fundamentals using a variety of method books and playing music in different styles.

-Tom teaches mandolin from a classical perspective using Gíuseppe Branzoli's method book from 1892 [download Branzoli] (thanks, Tim) and advanced plectrum technique.
-He also teaches old time and bluegrass mandolin using Mel Bay and Hal Leonard method books.
+Tom teaches mandolin from a classical perspective using Gíuseppe Branzoli's method book from 1892 [download Branzoli] and advanced plectrum technique.
+He also teaches old-time and bluegrass mandolin using Mel Bay and Hal Leonard method books.
 He prefers for young mandolin students to be at least eight years of age.

-Most banjo students want to learn basic bluegrass and old time music, which Tom teaches using the Earl Scruggs, Mel Bay and Hal Leonard books.
+Most banjo students want to learn basic bluegrass and old-time music, which Tom teaches using the Earl Scruggs, Mel Bay, and Hal Leonard books.
 He also teaches classical banjo, requiring an ability to read music.
-His classical approach to banjo is noteworthy and employs a variety of bare finger and tremolo techniques.
+His classical approach to banjo employs a variety of bare finger and tremolo techniques.